Atim33/autopdfexporter-sketch-plugin/README.md

 # Auto PDF Exporter nSlicer Sketch Plugin
 A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf, no slices needed!

+Presentation's in a click: Very often presentation material is still needed.
+This plugin can help eliminate the need to create ppt's presentations of designs.
+All presentations slides can be created in Sketch and exported to a single pdf with one click, eliminating the double work of maintaining a ppt file with embedded png's and a sketch file of the original designs (especially when changes take place) making design updates to the pdf presentation/documentation easier and more seamless.

 ## What?
 Have you ever needed to export specific artboards to a single combined pdf.
 This Plugin does just that and auto creates slices from prefixed Artboards then exports them into a single page-sorted pdf file.
 The Plugin auto-exports all '[S]' Prefix artboards to a single pdf file.